 If the freeholder doesn’t accept the amount you’ve offered you will have to negotiate.
 Then if you still can’t come to an agreement, you will have to apply to the First Tier Tribunal (Property Chamber).
 While cases going to the tribunal are relatively uncommon, they can be time-consuming and expensive, so it’s best to avoid this if you can.

-The process normally takes from three to 12 months, and it can be made quicker by efficient valuers, solicitors and other professional help, so choose these people wisely.
+The process of extending your lease normally takes from 3 to 12 months, and it can be made quicker by efficient valuers, solicitors and other professional help, so choose these people wisely.

-- make sure you extend your lease as soon as possible – especially before the 80 year point when it becomes more expensive to buy up more years
+- Extend your lease as soon as possible – especially before the 80 year point when it becomes more expensive to buy up more years

-- make sure you appoint a specialist solicitor for the right legal advice
+- Appoint a specialist solicitor for the right legal advice

-- make sure you instruct a specialist surveyor – so you get the right valuation premium and don’t pay over the odds
+- Instruct a specialist surveyor – so you get the right valuation premium and don’t pay over the odds

-Is it worth trying to buy the freehold instead?
+Is it worth trying to buy the freehold instead of extending my lease?

 It could be worth buying the freehold on your home so that you own it outright.
-But there are complicated legal procedures and legal costs involved in this process and you will have to get over half of all the leaseholders to agree, which could be difficult if, for example, you live in a building divided into apartments.
-Read more about it in our guide Should I buy the freehold
+But there are complicated legal procedures and legal costs involved in this process.
+You will have to get over half of all the leaseholders to agree, which could be difficult if, for example, you live in a building divided into apartments.
+Read more about what to consider in our guide Should I buy the freehold

 Our chosen lease extension solicitors provide FREE initial telephone advice and a FREE ESTIMATE of how much your lease extension is likely to cost you – which will include a very rough estimate of the likely price of your premium, as well as the legal and valuation costs.
 Find out more and contact them today

-For this and any other leasehold concerns, become a member of the HomeOwners Alliance to discuss your options with our friendly Home Helpline team.
+For lease extension and any other leasehold concerns, become a member of the HomeOwners Alliance to discuss your options with our friendly Home Helpline team.